 1. MAKE SURE YOU GET A SIGNED CONTRACT BACK BEFORE THE WORK STARTS

 We learned this the hard way last year when we got crazy busy.
-Now, no jobs go on the work calendar unless we had received both a signed agreement and deposit payment.
+Now, no jobs go on the work calendar unless and until we had received both a signed agreement and deposit payment.
 Our Project Coordinator is very firm about this.

 2. THE BEST CRISIS MANAGEMENT TECHNIQUE IS TO PREVENT THE CRISIS

-In my years of business, I found that one of the best ways to resolve the issue is often preventative.
-For example, even though in our contract, we say that it is the client’s responsibilities to notify us for destaging and client is responsible for prop rental until the day of removal, we still remind clients before they approach their deadline.
+In my years of business, I found that one of the best ways to resolve most issues is to be preventative.
+For example, even though we say in our contract that it is the client’s responsibility to notify us for destaging and that the client is responsible for prop rental until the day of removal, we still remind clients before they approach their deadline.
 We like to give our clients the benefit of the doubt.

 3. CLIENTS’ PAYMENT IS LATE / NOT COMING / YOU ARE BEING GHOSTED BY THE CLIENT

-- Inventory was damaged, missing or stolen
+Inventory was damaged, missing, or stolen

-- Terminating the work
+Terminating the work

-- Consent & waivers
+Consent & waivers

-- What happens when there is a dispute
+What happens when there is a dispute

 HOW ABOUT YOU?
 WHAT ARE SOME PARTS OF YOUR CONTRACT THAT YOU HAVE CONCERNS WITH?
 SHARE THEM IN THE COMMENT SECTION!